awsdocs/amazon-s3-userguide/doc_source/bucket-encryption-tracking.md

 + `GetBucketEncryption`
 + `DeleteBucketEncryption`

 You can also create Amazon CloudWatch Events with S3 bucket\-level operations as the event type\.
-For more information about CloudTrail events, see [Using the Amazon S3 console](enable-cloudtrail-logging-for-s3.md#enable-cloudtrail-events)\.
+For more information about CloudTrail events, see [Enable logging for objects in a bucket using the console](enable-cloudtrail-logging-for-s3.md#enable-cloudtrail-events)\.

 You can use CloudTrail logs for object\-level Amazon S3 actions to track `PUT` and `POST` requests to Amazon S3\.
 You can use these actions to verify whether default encryption is being used to encrypt objects when incoming `PUT` requests don't have encryption headers\.